MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/alertnotification-step6-add-hosted-controls-events-action-callsagent-supervisor-configurations.md

 ---
 # Step 6: Add the hosted controls, events, and action calls to the agent and supervisor configurations

 1. Sign in to Dynamics 365.

 2. Go to **Settings** &gt; **Unified Service Desk** &gt; **Configuration**.

 3. Select the configuration from the list.

-4. On the nav bar, click the down arrow next to Configuration, and select Action Calls.
+4. On the nav bar, select the down arrow next to Configuration, and select Action Calls.

-5. On the next page, click Add Existing Action Call, type the name of the action in the search bar, and then press ENTER or click the search icon.
+5. On the next page, select **Add Existing Action Call**, type the name of the action in the search bar, and then press **ENTER** or select the search icon.

 6. Add the Action calls that are displayed in the search results.

-7. Similarly, add the hosted controls and the events by clicking the down arrow next to Configuration, and clicking Hosted Controls and Events, respectively.
+7. Similarly, add the hosted controls and the events by selecting the down arrow next to Configuration, and selecting Hosted Controls and Events, respectively.

-8. Click Save.
+8. Select **Save**.

 > [!div class="nextstepaction"]
 > [Configure toast notification in Unified Service Desk](configure-toast-notification-unified-service-desk.md)